Why are we consulting

 We are installing the trial under an Experimental Traffic Regulation Order (ETRO), which means that you can experience the scheme in-situ before submitting your comments on how it is working.
 Installation work will start on the week beginning 28 November 2022.

-At the end of six months, we’ll gather all of the feedback we’ve collected on the trial before deciding whether to make the restriction permanent.
+We will then analyse all of the feedback we’ve received before deciding whether to remove it or make the restriction permanent.

 This trial is the first in a range of improvements for the area under the community-led Liveable Neighbourhoods programme